roskenet/simple-cms/README.md

 --prefix=<TemplateDir> (defaults to /var/www)

 Everything in /pages/ will be accessible from the web.
 So you can put fragments etc. directly in <TemplateDir> (or any subdirectory).

-You can provide static key/value pairs as a property file and add them with the parameter --static=<FullPathToStaticValueFile>
+Create <TemplateDir>/pages/index.html.

-Everything in there will be injected in your thymeleaf templates.
+You can provide static key/value pairs in a property file (key=value) and inject them with --static=<FullPathToStaticValueFile> into your thymeleaf templates.

 Start up your cms with
 java -jar simple-cms-<VERSION>.jar